aldrinjenson/blog/content/posts/ssh-termux.md

 Tada, You've successfully done ssh to termux✨

-Use termux to start webservers (Apache, Nginx etc) just like you would normally do in a Linux machine and you can expose it to the internet using free services like ngrok.
+Use termux to start web-servers (Apache, Nginx etc) just like you would normally do in a Linux machine and you can expose it to the internet using free services like ngrok.

 ## Bonus Tip